paul-chambers/asymmetric-raid-array/docs/index.md

-Then manually create a RAID-6 array across the same partition numbers, so there are multiple raid arrays (e.g. md0 across all the first partitions, md1 across all the available 2 TB partitions (i.e skipping any 2TB or 3TB drives), and so on.
+Then manually create a RAID-6 array across the same partition numbers, so there are multiple raid arrays (e.g. md0 across all the first partitions, md1 across all the available second 2 TB partitions (i.e skipping any 2TB or 3TB drives), and so on.
 Then one final RAID-6 array is created from the 1TB partitions, provided there are at least 3 x 1TB available partitions available.

 Each of the raid devices have been created, then each one is formatted as a LVM2 physical volume and added to the same volume group.
 This makes almost all of the